filecoin-project/lotus-docs/content/en/_index.md

 ## Who it's for

 Want to build applications on the Filecoin network?
 Do you want to provide storage for the Filecoin users all around the world?
 Do you just want to play around with some cool tech?
-Then this impmlementation is for you!
+Then this implementation is for you!

 ## Project